salujajaskeerat/ELP305-TribeD-documentation/index.md

 !["Charge Controller Block Diagram"](./Images/charge%20controller%20block%20diagram.jpg "Charge Controller Block Diagram")

 ## 7.10.
-Clamp metre
+Clamp meter

-Clamp metre detects the magnetic field emitted by current flowing in wire to measure the current value.
-Charge Controller should fulfil the following requirements:
+Clamp meter detects the magnetic field emitted by current flowing in wire to measure the current value.
+Clamp meter should fulfil the following requirements:

 1. It should be lightweight
 2. It should have an overload protection system